Types of Financial Aid That Are Available

 FEDERAL DIRECT GRADUATE PLUS LOANS

-This is a newer loan program that began in the 2006-2007 academic year.
-The Federal Direct Graduate PLUS Loan is available for graduate students and has a fixed interest rate of 7.90%.
+The Federal Direct Graduate PLUS Loan is available for graduate students and has a fixed interest rate for loans borrowed between 7/1/13 and 6/30/14 of 6.41%.
 This loan requires that the borrower pass credit worthiness criteria and allow for students to borrow up to the cost of attendance less other aid received.
 Students should select EITHER a Federal Graduate PLUS Loan OR a private loan (below).
 Refer to the Frequently Asked Questions for additional information.
-Click here to apply.

 When needed, private loans are non-federal credit based loans that can be used to provide additional funds up to the cost of attendance.
 For example, if any scholarship and/or federal aid were not sufficient to provide enough money to fund the full cost of attendance, a private loan might be needed to complete the aid package.